Homemade Caramel Apples Recipe

 ingredients and tools for making caramel apples arranged on counter

-Understanding Caramel Apple Ingredients
+Understanding the Caramel Ingredients

 Preparing Apples: The Critical First Step